patrickdk77/nginx-acme/README.md

 Defines a certificate with the list of `identifier`s requested from issuer `issuer`.

 The explicit list of identifiers can be omitted.
-In this case the identifiers will be taken from the [server_name] directive in the same `server` block.
+In this case, the identifiers will be taken from the [server_name] directive in the same `server` block.
-Not all the values accepted by [server_name] are valid certificate identifiers: regular expressions and wildcards are not supported.
+Not all values accepted in the [server_name] are valid certificate identifiers: regular expressions and wildcards are not supported.

 [server_name]: https://nginx.org/en/docs/http/ngx_http_core_module.html#server_name

 The `key` parameter sets the type of a generated private key.
 Supported key algorithms and sizes:
-`ecdsa:256` (default), `ecdsa:384`,
+`ecdsa:256` (default), `ecdsa:384`, `ecdsa:521`,
-`ecdsa:521`,
-`rsa:2048` .. `rsa:4096`.
+`rsa:2048`, `rsa:3072`, `rsa:4096`.

 ## Embedded Variables